 Project-based training is geared toward individuals in a department or combination of departments that want to work as a team to learn new software.
 The request for a project-based training session should be made by a department supervisor to the Training Coordinator.
 The Training Coordinator will work with the department to design a training session that meets the needs of the group.
 Contact firstname.lastname@example.org with questions or comments.

-CIT Tech Intensives Program
+Tech Intensives Program

-Technology Certificate Program of 2014
+Technology Certificate Program

 The Technology Certificate Program is aimed to assist faculty and staff in meeting their technology goals.
 Completing a minimum of FIVE technology classes in one track along with a work-related project this summer is required to complete the certificate program.
 Tracks being offered are: Teaching and Learning with Technology, Design and Media, Office Productivity, eCommunications, and Online lynda.com.
 Certificates will be awarded to all participants who complete the program requirements by August.
 [Learn more]